Skip to Content

 Many dog breeds will chew on your shoes and possessions, destroy your wooden table legs with their teeth, or rip your couch to pieces!
 But can Golden Retrievers be destructive?

 Golden Retrievers can be destructive, especially if they have separation anxiety or an outlet to expend excess energy due to insufficient exercise or boredom.
 Other causes are attention-seeking, fear, injury, puppy teething, or illness.
-The dog is just trying to deal with being unstimulated or relieve frustration.

-Many adverse outcomes result from not caring for your Golden Retriever properly, keeping him happy and entertained.
 Long-term neglect, including leaving your dog alone all day, can also lead to the following other health problems:

 • Blood pressure